Physical Address

 Insufficient testing can be a culprit when the car still dies after replacing the alternator and battery.
 It’s crucial to conduct comprehensive diagnostic tests to assess the overall health of the vehicle’s electrical system, including voltage, amperage, and load testing.

-Ignored or Misdiagnosed Issues
+Ignored Or Misdiagnosed Issues

 If certain issues are ignored or misdiagnosed, the car may continue to experience problems.
 It’s essential to carefully inspect and identify any other potential issues, such as faulty wiring, damaged fuses, or defective sensors, that could be contributing to the recurring problem.